numbat-metrics/numbat-collector/README.md

 ### collector

 The collector is a service.
 You are intended to run it anywhere you like, perhaps many instances of it.
-It receives metrics, buffers, and multiplexes out to database and to R
+It receives metrics, buffers, and multiplexes out to databases and to Riemann.
+It manages its list of clients through a tiny http admin api.

 collector configuration:

 - logging (console, path, level)
+- metrics listen host:port
+- admin listen host:port
 - list of clients

 Each client has type & location information.
 That is, enough to instantiate the appropriate client object.
 Client types supported initially: